-Students who need tutoring related to a class or a specific subject can access NetTutor through the Moodle4Me site at Casper College.
+Students who need tutoring related to a class or a specific subject can access NetTutor through the MyCCMoodle site at Casper College.
 The college-provided service provides extended hours and weekend access to eTutors in Accounting, Anatomy and Physiology, Biology, Finance, Microsoft Office, Statistics, etc. Math, English, and ESL are available 24/7; Paper reviews and submitted questions require 24 to 48 hours of turnaround time.
-Students and faculty members may learn more about the service using this link (http://moodle4me.caspercollege.edu/mod/lti/view.php?id=216600) or by contacting the Digital Learning Center at email@example.com.
+Students and faculty members may learn more about the service using this link (https://moodle4me.caspercollege.edu/login/index.php) or by contacting the Digital Learning Center at firstname.lastname@example.org.
 Tech support is available through this support portal.

 World Language Lab

 The World Languages Lab is located in Liesinger Hall, Room 291.
 This modern lab supports the World Languages Department, and it is equipped with computers for use in listening to audio files to complete homework, workbook, and lab manual exercises.
 Additionally, students have the ability to record oral activities, which are submitted to their instructor.
 They also may watch assigned video clips that accompany the textbook and then complete assignments based on the video.
 Rosetta Stone programs in German, French, and Spanish are loaded on three computers, which students and members of the community may use.
 The World Languages Department also offers world language satellite TV programming in the lounge area adjacent to the lab.
 Additionally, there are connections available in several classrooms for instructional and educational purposes.
 Over 50 channels are available, featuring programming in French, German, Russian, Spanish and Japanese.
 The department also sponsors The World Languages Cafe in LH 289 where international students, German Club, French Club, and Spanish Club meet.